31 Beautiful Flowers That Will Bloom All Season Long

 Christ Plant usually blooms in spring and pleases with its bright flowering until the end of autumn.

-Christ Thorn is a shrub with small pink or red flowers on a stalk of thick black thorns.
+Christ thorn is a shrub with small pink or red flowers on a stalk of thick black thorns.
 It is often grown indoors in a sunny location or outdoors in full sun with moderate heat.
-Christ Thorn is drought tolerant and prefers dryer climates and well-drained soil.
+Christ thorn is drought-tolerant and prefers drier climates and well-drained soil.

 Hardy Chrysanthemum